 - Increased irritability, anger, and/or aggression

 - Self-destructive or risk-taking behavior

 - Hypervigilance, or constantly watching out for danger even in situations that are probably safe

 - Trouble concentrating

 - Trouble falling or staying asleep

-As of now, there hasn’t been much research into the relationship between PTSD and autism.
-There’s some evidence that autistic people are at greater risk for PTSD, either because they aren’t as equipped to handle stress, they have higher chances of experiencing trauma, or because a wider range of events registers as trauma for them―or a combination thereof.
+There hasn’t been much research into the relationship between autism and PTSD.
+There’s some evidence that autistic people are at greater risk for PTSD.
+Some suggest it’s because they aren’t as equipped to handle stress, have higher chances of experiencing trauma, or because a wider range of events registers as trauma for them.

 There’s been a lot of debate among psychologists about whether the DSM’s definition of trauma is broad enough.

-Although bullying (usually) doesn’t meet the DSM-5 criteria, some research shows that it can produce traits of PTSD in the general population as well as the autistic population.
+Although bullying (usually) doesn’t meet the DSM-5 criteria, some research shows that it can produce traits of PTSD in the general population and the autistic population.
 Harassment and bullying are big problems for children with ASD.
-A 2012 study of 1,200 kids on the spectrum revealed that 63% of them had been bullied by peers.
+A Kennedy Krieger Institute study of 1,200 kids on the spectrum revealed that 63% had been bullied by peers.

 Individuals with autism often have higher stress responses to situations that don’t bother neurotypical people.
-For that reason, some professionals have considered whether things that are less extreme than death, serious injury, or sexual violence are enough to trigger PTSD symptoms in autistic people.
+Therefore, some professionals have considered whether things that are less extreme than death, serious injury, or sexual violence are enough to trigger PTSD symptoms in autistic people.